febriian/js-ipfs/docs/core-api/FILES.md

   - An existing MFS path to a directory (e.g. `/my-dir`)
   - An IPFS path (e.g. `/ipfs/QmWGeRAEgtsHW3ec7U4qW2CyVy7eA2mFRVbk1nb24jFyks`)
   - A [CID][cid] instance (e.g. `new CID('QmWGeRAEgtsHW3ec7U4qW2CyVy7eA2mFRVbk1nb24jFyks')`)
-- `options` is an optional Object that might contain the following keys:
-  - `sort` is a Boolean value.
-If true entries will be sorted by filename (default: false)

 **Returns**